William-Robert-Robertson/Ice-Cream/README.md

 Wine (sweet)\
 Vanilla\
 Kirsch\
-Perhaps optionally some freshly ground cinnamon and sugar or some freshly grated nutmeg on top at end
+Perhaps optionally a very little freshly ground cinnamon and sugar or a very little freshly grated nutmeg on top at end

 ### Crunchy Stuff On Top
 Fine rolled oats\